4za4s/test/README.md

 # Random thing
-this is just something ive made and has no real purpose yet
+this is just something I've made and has no real purpose yet